 How will energy savings derived from/attributed to market transformation (MT) initiatives be incorporated into utility energy efficiency portfolio cost-effectiveness calculations?

 Resolution: In its development of a cost-effective portfolio of energy efficiency measures, a utility will apply Illinois’s Total Resource Cost (TRC) Test to market transformation initiative costs and energy savings the same way it is applied to traditional resource acquisition or other current forms of energy efficiency programming.
-Traditionally, the utilities only count measures installed within the relevant 4-year energy efficiency cycle during which they occurred.
-An MT initiative could continue across multiple four-year cycles, but a single four-year portfolio cycle’s cost-effectiveness will reflect the MT activities that occurred within the corresponding four-year cycle.
-Utilities will report the following TRC analyses to the ICC for portfolio cost-effectiveness: 1) the total EE portfolio with MT initiatives included and 2) the total EE portfolio without MT initiatives both for the full four-year period.
+Traditionally, the utilities only count measures installed within the 4-year energy efficiency cycle during which the installations occurred.
+An MT initiative could continue across multiple four-year cycles, but a single four-year portfolio cycle’s cost-effectiveness will reflect the MT activities that occur just within the corresponding four-year cycle.
+Utilities will report the following TRC analyses to the ICC for portfolio-level cost-effectiveness for the full four-year period: 1) the total EE portfolio with MT initiatives included and 2) the total EE portfolio without MT initiatives.

 Assuming an adjustment of an MT initiative’s natural market baseline (NMB) is necessitated by new information, will such adjustments be applied retrospectively to past savings estimates or prospectively to future estimates?